nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Vaccine**: Singapore has two approved COVID-19 vaccines, one developed by Pfizer-BioNTech, the other by Moderna.
 Both require two doses, 21 days apart for Pfizer-BioNTech, 28 days apart for Moderna.
-  Two appointments must therefore be created per student.
+  Two appointments must therefore be created manually per student.
+* **NUS**: National University of Singapore
+* **UHC**: University Health Center, a holistic healthcare provider for the NUS community.

 --------------------------------------------------------------------------------------------------------------------